 Daniel Ricciardo won the official Formula One driver of the day award after an exciting surge through the field at the Hungarian Grand Prix near Budapest.
-The Red Bull driver can now easily finish third overall and the best site to place your bets is NetBet in-play betting.
+The Red Bull driver can now easily finish third overall.

 The Australian started in 12th, but found himself 16th after an eventful start before fighting back with some trademark overtakes to pip Valtteri Bottas late on.
 Max Verstappen cut a frustrated figure after his race ended prematurely with an engine problem after just five laps, when running in fifth place.

 Pierre Gasly drove a smooth race for Scuderia Toro Rosso to start and finish in sixth, his second-best result of the season while teammate Brendon Hartley narrowly missed out on the points in 11th.
 Lewis Hamilton won the race to extend his title lead over Sebastian Vettel, who finished second.